Using the rejection sampling for finding tests: Materials and methods

 In Figure \ref{fig:sampling_dist}, the simulated and exact distributions of $nT(\textbf{X})$ are compared when the AR test is applied to test univariate normality (a detailed description of this example is provided in Subsection \ref{sec:goodness-of-fit}).
 In Figure \ref{fig:sampling_dist}, the Poisson binomial distribution and the simulated distribution of $nT(\textbf{X})$ are shown to be virtually identical.
 Consequently, the percentiles of the Poisson binomial distribution can be used to compute credible intervals for the statistic $T(\textbf{X})$ with respect to the data.

 The null distribution of test statistic $\rho(\textbf{X})$ must be specified in order to determine the rejection threshold $c$ and the $p$-value of the AR test.
 A natural choice is $c=1$, but this makes the test too liberal since $H_0$ would be rejected for any $\rho(\textbf{X}) < 1$.
 In addition, the null distribution is not well-defined in this case because the variance of the test statistic is zero.
-Thus, setting $c=1$ is not appropriate for all applications.
+Thus, setting $c=1$ is not appropriate for any application.

 From the central limit theorem, it follows that the null distribution of $\rho(\textbf{X})$ is approximately normal.
 However, this normal approximation typically provides a crude estimate of the null distribution, since $\rho(\textbf{X})$ is close to one under $H_0$.
+Moreover, when applying, for instance, the goodness-of-fit AR test, one should take into account the potentially slow convergence of the density estimator $\widehat{f}$ to the true population density $f$ (see Figure \ref{fig:tvd}).
 For this reason, the null distribution is estimated using a simulation approach.
 In particular, a Monte Carlo procedure is used to determine the rejection threshold $c$ and, consequently, the $p$-value of the AR test \citep[see, e.g.,][for Monte Carlo significance testing]{Howes2023}.
-The following Monte Carlo significance testing procedure is used in this paper:
+The following Monte Carlo significance testing procedure is used in this paper (where a small value of $\rho(\textbf{X})$ heuristically indicates evidence against $H_0$):